lapsatech/interview/price-throttler/PriceThrottler-stage1.md

 1. Implement PriceProcessor interface

-2. Distribute updates to its listeners which are added through subscribe() and removed through unsubscribe()
+2. Distribute updates to its subscribers which are added through subscribe() and removed through unsubscribe()

 3. There is no thread-safety requirement at the moment